Daphne du Maurier was born 13 May 1907, and died 19 April 1989

 - If only there could be an invention that bottled up a memory, like scent.
 And it never faded, and it never got stale.
 And then, when one wanted it, the bottle could be uncorked, and it would be like living the moment all over again.

-du Maurier was an English author and playwright.
-Many of her books have been adapted into films, including the novels Rebecca (which won a Best Picture Oscar) and Jamaica Inn and the short stories The Birds and Don’t Look Now.
+Daphne du Maurier was an English author and playwright.
+Many of her books have been adapted into films, including the novels, Rebecca, which won a Best Picture Oscar, and Jamaica Inn, and the short stories, The Birds and Don’t Look Now.

 Source for Image